ahmedh-mw/ArtifactMgr/readme.md

     - Tasks Execution
     - Generate Final Report if GenerateReport is enabled
     - Upload using 'branchName' field
-    - Upload to CI platform if CollectArtifacts is enabled
+    - Upload to CI platform if EnableArtifactCollection is enabled

 ## 2. Serial Stages example
 - JOB1: Start Job